beamer159/EZD6/src/magick.md

 ## Successfully casting a spell

 The highest die rolled on a power level roll must equal or beat the highest resistance die.
-A PL of 6 will beat a 6 rolled by the RR on the resistance die.
+A PL of 6 will beat a 6 rolled by the GM on the resistance die.
 The potential problem is if any of the power level dice rolled are 1s.
 If so, the spell fails automatically unless the conjurer takes spellburn.

 Rolling more power level dice has a greater chance of equaling or beating a resistance roll but also gives you a better chance to roll a 1.
 If the resistance number you need to equal or beat is low consider rolling one or two dice instead of three.